immutant/immutant.org/tutorials/clustering.md

 daemon is a *singleton*, meaning it will only ever run on one node in your cluster.

-In the same directory that contains your files, run this:
+In the `cluster-example` directory, deploy to our first node:

+    lein immutant deploy

+And to our second:

-    $ lein immutant deploy
+    IMMUTANT_HOME=/tmp/node2 lein immutant deploy

-Because both Immutants are monitoring the same deployment directory, this should trigger both to deploy the app.

 Now watch the output of the shells in which your Immutants are running.
 You should see the daemon start up on only one of them, but both should be receiving messages.
 This is the automatic load